© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British settlements at Finkle Street is a scheduled monument protected by Historic England under reference 1004801.
 View the official record →

-Finkle Street in Yorkshire is a Romano-British settlement site designated as a scheduled monument.
+Finkle Street is a Romano-British settlement located in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004801.

 Romano-British settlements at Finkle Street is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004801.